scruss/taflmunge/README.md

-After a short while and some very confusing output, this creates a database file with two tables: "tafl" (point geometry) and "links" (for clearly indentifiable microwave links; linestring geometry).
+After a short while and some very confusing output, this creates a database file with two tables: "tafl" (point geometry) and "links" (for clearly identifiable microwave links; linestring geometry).
 Other fields are as [description](http://spectrum.ic.gc.ca/tafl/tafl/tafl.txt), except
 with: